MingzhenAo/JAVA-GAME-ANU/admin/F-review-u6527600.md

 2.I think the best feature of these is that every class have clear name so reader can easily understand the uses.
 3.These codes are well-documented and the program is appropriate.
-4.These code clearly follow the java code conventions 5.The shortage about this class is that he used so many repeat codes, most of them can create a class and just use the class transfer parameter.
+4.These code clearly follow the java code conventions such as the the 5.The shortage about this class is that he used so many repeat codes, most of them can create a class and just use the class transfer parameter.